I am the

-I am the technical consultant for a large health care provider in the Philadelphia, PA area.
+technical architect for a large healthcare provider senior manager for technical services for a global retailer headquartered in Philadelphia, PA.
 I’ve been involved in technology since my high school days.
 My first real technology job was as a System Operator for Manhattan College (Riverdale, NY) where I was responsible for managing two VAX VMS hosts, 30 IBM/RS6000s and 5 Novell NetWare v4.1 servers.
 I also graduated from Manhattan College with a Bachelor of Science Degree in Computer Science.

 In my current job I’m a jack of all trades.
-I’m primarily responsible for the data and voice infrastructure but I also support all the other areas of technology including the Windows Active Directory, Microsoft Exchange, Microsoft Windows 2003 & 2008, VMware, FC SAN, etc.
+I’m primarily responsible for the data and voice infrastructure but I also support all the other areas of technology including the Windows Active Directory, Microsoft Exchange, Microsoft Windows 2003 & 2008, VMware, Fiber Channel SAN, etc.

 I started this blog with the idea of trying to share the documentation that I’ve developed over the years working with Avaya/Nortel, Cisco, Juniper, Blue Coat, HP Open View, Websense, etc. I’ve focused specifically on Avaya/Nortel since there’s a void of information available on the net with respect to Avaya/Nortel products.

 Here’s a list of the gear that I currently work with;

 - Cisco Nexus 7010, 5010, 2248, 2148, 1000V Switches

 - Cisco Catalyst 6500, 3700, 3600 Series Switches